-Google’s “Rich content for query answers” patent is designed to provide rich answers to questions in the SERPs using media (audio, video, images) to supplement a featured snippet.
+Google’s “Rich content for query answers” patent is designed to provide rich answers to SERP questions using media (audio, video, images) to supplement a featured snippet.

 The patent aims to provide an answer using visual or audible results, not just text.
 These rich snippets will increase a positive user experience and reduce the time it takes to find solutions.